dmlc/xgboost/README.md

-## rabit: Robust Allreduce and Broadcast Interface
+## rabit: Reliable Allreduce and Broadcast Interface

 rabit is a light weight library that provides a fault tolerant interface of Allreduce and Broadcast.
 It is designed to support easy implementation of distributed machine learning programs, many of which sits naturally under Allreduce abstraction.